Emanon42/ct-19-20/desc/part4/README.md

 git clone --depth=100 --branch release/9.x https://github.com/llvm/llvm-project
 ```

-You have been given an extra 50GB of space for this course.
-The Debug build of LLVM requires around 40GB of disk space!
-Be careful not to fill up your home directory.
-If you are using DICE use the 'RelWithDebInfo' cmake build type, which uses less space.
+### Building LLVM on DICE

+If you are using DICE, the correct version of Cmake is installed as `cmake3`.
+If you are using your own machine you may need to install Cmake from http://cmake.org.
+After installation the name of the binary will be `cmake`.

+The default linker used to build LLVM on Linux is GCC.
+This linker often runs out of memory when building LLVM.
+On DICE we will add  `-DLLVM_USE_LINKER=gold` to the Cmake command line to use the [gold linker](https://en.wikipedia.org/wiki/Gold_(linker)).
+The Visual Studio and OS X linkers do not have this problem.

+To reduce the amount of disk space LLVM takes on DICE, only build the X86 support with `-DLLVM_TARGETS_TO_BUILD=X86` and enable building LLVM with shared libraries using the `-DBUILD_SHARED_LIBS=True` option.

-Create a directory called 'build' where you will build LLVM.
+Create a directory called `build` where you will build LLVM.
 This directory can be located anywhere EXCEPT under your LLVM source directory.
-We will place it under 'ug3-ct' in this document.
+We will place it under `ug3-ct` in this document.

-If you are using DICE, the correct version of Cmake is installed as 'cmake3'.
-If you are using your own machine you may need to install Cmake from http://cmake.org.
-After installation the name of the binary will be 'cmake'.

 ```
 mkdir build
 cd build
-cmake3 -DLLVM_TARGETS_TO_BUILD=X86 -DLLVM_ENABLE_PROJECTS=clang -DCMAKE_BUILD_TYPE=RelWithDebInfo -DLLVM_TEMPORARILY_ALLOW_OLD_TOOLCHAIN=true ../llvm-project/llvm
+cmake3 -DLLVM_TARGETS_TO_BUILD=X86 -DLLVM_ENABLE_PROJECTS=clang -DBUILD_SHARED_LIBS=True -DLLVM_USE_LINKER=gold -DCMAKE_BUILD_TYPE=Debug -DLLVM_TEMPORARILY_ALLOW_OLD_TOOLCHAIN=true ../llvm-project/llvm
 ```

 After Cmake finishes creating the Makefiles the next step is to actually build LLVM.
 This can take anywhere from 10 minutes to 1 hour depending on your machine.
-The '-j' option to make specifies the number of threads to use.
+The `-j` option to make specifies the number of threads to use.
 A good rule of thumb is to use a number that is twice the number of cores in your computer (-j4 for a dual-core machine or -j8 for a quad core machine).

 ```
 make -j4